luiscruz/course_sustainableSE/2026/p1_measuring_software/g21_youtube_browsers.md

 Kernel Diversity: Chrome and Edge are based on the Chromium engine, while Firefox utilizes the independent Gecko engine.
 Comparing different engines under identical workloads provides significant scientific insight into energy optimization strategies.

-Market Share: These three browsers account for the vast majority of desktop users globally.
+Market Share: These three browsers account for the vast majority of desktop users that use Windows globally.
+[Source](https://gs.statcounter.com/browser-market-share/desktop/worldwide)

 Vendor Specific Optimizations: Since Edge is deeply integrated with the Windows OS and Chrome is the most popular cross platform browser, comparing them allows us to observe how different vendors optimize hardware acceleration.